CHAPTER 5

 Traci looks up from her phone.
 “Huh?”

-Karen takes a seat opposite Traci.
-The view of her sister’s head disappears behind an oversized centerpiece of peach anemones.
+Karen takes the seat opposite her sister, whose head disappears behind an oversized centerpiece of peach anemones.
 Karen pushes the tall vase to one side.
 She understands that Traci is unaccustomed to setting a table in a manner that promotes conversations at mealtimes.

-The flowers have probably been grown in the yard, Karen guesses, courtesy of the gardener that was hired last fall.
-Gardening used to be Traci’s hobby, but not any longer.
+The flowers have probably been grown in the yard, Karen guesses, courtesy of the landscape company that was hired last fall.
+Gardening used to be Traci’s hobby, but no longer.
 These days, she seems not to have any significant endeavors outside scientific research.
 During their infrequent phone conversations these days – almost always initiated by Karen – Traci’s side of the halting back-and-forth has primarily been work-related.
 Mostly concerning Traci’s preparations for her department’s quadrennial performance review.
-It is not scheduled until next year, but Traci has claimed it is “a huge undertaking” that has to begin well in advance.
+It is not scheduled until next year, but she has claimed it is “a huge undertaking” that has to begin well in advance.

-Traci looks up from her phone, but conversation has to take a back seat while a pair of jets pass overhead.
+Military aircraft pass overhead.
 They are loud, fast and disturbingly close.
 A naval base is eight miles away, on the opposite side of the Saint Johns River.
-It gives Traci a moment to remind herself why she is a little jealous of her sister.
-It is partly because she is physically tougher.
-Even though a thermostat claims the house is a comfortable seventy-one degrees, Traci staves off cold-intolerance with her cozy clothes.
-But she sees that Karen is only wearing a thin T-shirt and denim skirt, and is untroubled by bare feet in contact with the tiled floor.
-Traci also views Karen as being prettier.
+The interruption gives Traci a few moments of reflection.
+She is jealous of her sister's life.
+It seems so much simpler and easier.
+Choosing a career in relationship therapy has granted her with flexible working hours.
+Tom is a kind and loving husband.
+And Karen also enjoys the benefits of inheriting the more advantageous half of their parents' DNA.
+Her physiology is more resolute: she wears just a thin T-shirt and denim skirt, and is untroubled by bare feet in contact with the tiled floor.
+Even though Traci has set the thermostat to a comfortable seventy-one degrees, she must stave off cold-intolerance with her cozy clothes.
+She also views Karen as being prettier.
 Her shoulder-length, ash-brown hair is skillfully highlighted (helping her hairdresser pay his kid’s college fees!).
 She owns the more sculpted cheekbones, and the shapelier body.
 A vague recollection resurfaces.
 Traci brings home a college boyfriend.
-Seventeen-year-old Karen flirts her cleavage.
+Seventeen-year-old sister flirts her cleavage.
 The boyfriend becomes an ex.
+It is not a fond memory.

 Karen chews on her sister’s words.
-A weekend of respite from counseling would be welcome.
-Not simply because of a recent trend towards tedium.
-Though she is bored with mediating marital disputes that revolve around claims of lavish spending or infrequent sex.
-But worse than that, her client list shed two couples the previous week.
+She would love to enjoy a weekend’s respite from counseling.
+It is a job that causes her to lurch between volatility and tedium.
+The emotional roller coaster can be exhausting.
+In one session she will actively referee outbursts and accusations, in another she will be bored by the same old disputes over lavish spending or infrequent sex.
+And the income is unreliable.
+Her client list shed two couples the previous week.
 They both had claimed their relationship was aggravated by Karen’s advice.
 Losing the Dumbfuck Browns over their homework assignment had been especially galling.
 Try this Japanese approach.
 It is called daily naikin.
 Set aside a few minutes each day to sit together.
 Take it in turns to reflect on what you have given and received from your partner.
 The absurd outcome had been a phone tirade from Mrs DFB: “the sight of Roy waiting on microwaved PopTarts, flaunting his saggy boobs and jiggly muffin top. . . it killed my appetite and any thought of chit-chat.”
 They had thought the exercise was called daily naked.

-“So. . . why are you so reluctant to meet with this journalist?
-Would you like to talk about it?”
+“So. . . why are you so reluctant to meet with Lydia?”

 Karen offers a salacious smirk.
-“Did you see the Gunn tower?
+“You saw the Gunn tower?
 They do say everything is bigger in Texas.
 Is it really that phallic?”

 “If you were looking for a big dick,” responds Traci, with a sarcastic tone, “you’d have found one much closer to the ground.
 Nick Robbins.
 Thinks the sun comes up just to hear him crow.
 It was Robbins who told me that Lydia had interviewed him already.
 He advised me not to bark up that tree.
 He claimed she is writing an exposé rather than a biography.
 He maintained she’s only interested in destroying Chuck’s name.
 Or words to that effect.”